Skip to content

 You can use CodeBuddy Code hooks to run custom commands before and after any tool execution.

-For example, you can automatically run a Python formatter after CodeBuddy modifies Python files, or prevent modification of production configuration files by blocking Write operations to certain paths.
+For example, you can automatically run a Python formatter after CodeBuddy modifies Python files, or prevent modifications to production configuration files by blocking Write operations to certain paths.

 Common Configuration Scenarios